Tempeh: Cooking methods and recipes

 The simplest way to cook tempeh is by frying.
 It is both deep-fried and stir-fried.
 However, there are several cooking methods and recipe variations.
 Among others are:

 Perhaps the simplest and most popular way to prepare tempeh in Indonesia.
 The tempeh is sliced and seasoned in a mixture of ground garlic, coriander seeds and salt, and then deep fried in palm oil.
 The tempeh might be coated in batter prior to frying, or directly fried without any batter.
+Fried unbattered tempeh has a golden-brown color when done.

 Tempe bacem is a traditional Javanese dish originating in Central Java.
 Bacem is a Javanese cooking method of braising in spices and palm sugar and boiling the food in a closed place until the water runs out.
 The tempeh is first braised in a mixture of coconut water, palm sugar, and spices including coriander seeds, shallots, galangal, and bay leaves, and then briefly deep-fried.
 The result is a moist, sweet and spicy, dark-colored tempeh.
 Tofu may also be used, yielding tahu bacem.

 This variation is often found in Purwokerto.
 The word mendoan originates in the Banyumas regional dialect, and means 'flash-fried'.
 The tempeh is first dipped in spiced flour before quickly frying in very hot oil, resulting in a product that is cooked on the outside, but raw or only partially so on the inside.
 It has a limp, soft texture compared to the more common, crisp, fully fried tempeh.

 Also known as kering tempe (lit: 'dry tempeh'), or sambal goreng tempe if mixed with plenty of hot and spicy sambal chili pepper sauce.
 It is a crispy, sweet and spicy, fried tempeh.
 The raw tempeh is cut into small sticks and thoroughly deep-fried until no longer moist, and then mixed with palm sugar, chili pepper or other spices, or with sweet soy sauce.
 Often it is mixed with separately fried peanuts and anchovies (ikan teri).
 This dry tempeh will keep for up to a month if cooked and stored properly.